 TGbe Editor: Please modify the text as shown.

-If the negotiation to enable NSEP priority access between an AP MLD and a non-AP MLD or EHT non-AP STA is successful, then both the AP MLD and the non-AP MLD or EHT non-AP STA shall apply NSEP priority access to NSEP traffic using a TBD the procedure described below.
-While an AP MLD or non-AP MLD is enabling NSEP priority access, the AP MLD or non-AP MLD shall perform the procedure described below with each of its affiliated APs or EHT non-AP STAs, respectively.
+If the negotiation to enable NSEP priority access between an AP MLD and a non-AP MLD or non-AP EHT STA is successful, then both the AP MLD and the non-AP MLD or non-AP EHT STA shall apply NSEP priority access to their respective NSEP traffic using a TBD the procedure described below.
+If an MLD or non-AP EHT STA successfully enabled NSEP priority access, then the AP MLD or non-AP MLD shall perform the procedure described below with each of its affiliated STAs.

-The AP MLD shall ensure that only authorized non-AP MLDs or EHT non-AP STAs can invoke NSEP priority access.
+The AP MLD shall ensure that only authorized non-AP MLDs or non-AP EHT STAs can invoke NSEP priority access.
 An AP MLD STA may apply NSEP priority access to NSEP traffic using the same TBD procedure described below prior to completion of the negotiation to enable NSEP priority access.

-An NSEP AP MLD is an AP MLD where the affiliated APs have a value of true for dot11EHTNSEPPriorityAccessActivated.
+An NSEP AP MLD is an AP MLD where the affiliated APs have a value of true for dot11NSEPPriorityAccessActivated.

+An NSEP non-AP MLD is a non-AP MLD where the affiliated non-AP STAs have a value of true for dot11NSEPPriorityAccessActivated.

-An NSEP EHT non-AP STA is an EHT non-AP STA, whether or not affiliated with an MLD, which has a value of true for dot11EHTNSEPPriorityAccessActivated.
+An NSEP non-AP EHT STA is a non-AP EHT STA, which has a value of true for dot11NSEPPriorityAccessActivated.

 35.10.3.1 EDCA Operation using NSEP EDCA parameters

-When NSEP priority access is not enabled, APs affiliated with NSEP AP MLDs and NSEP EHT non-AP STAs use the baseline EDCA parameters for channel access.

-As part of the NSEP priority access procedure, an AP affiliated with an NSEP AP MLD or an NSEP EHT non-AP STA shall manage their EDCA Parameter Sets as follows:
+As part of the NSEP priority access procedure, a STA affiliated with an NSEP MLD or an NSEP non-AP EHT STA shall manage its EDCA Parameter Sets as follows:

-During the process of enabling NSEP priority access, an AP affiliated with an NSEP AP MLD or an NSEP EHT non-AP STA shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and TXOP[AC] state variables to the values contained in dot11NSEPEDCATable
+During the process of enabling NSEP priority access, the STA shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and TXOP[AC] state variables to the values contained in dot11NSEPEDCATable (the values in dot11NSEPEDCATable shall be initialized to the default EDCA parameter values found in (see Table 9-137 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false)).

-While NSEP priority access is enabled, if MU EDCA (see 26.2.7 (EDCA Operation using MU EDCA parameters)) is triggered at an NSEP EHT non-AP STA, the NSEP EHT non-AP STA shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and MUEDCATimer[AC] state variables to the values contained in dot11NSEPMUEDCATable for all the ACs from which at least one QoS Data frame was transmitted successfully in an EHT TB PPDU in response to the Trigger frame.

-If an MU EDCA Timer [AC] expires or is reset while NSEP priority access is enabled, the NSEP EHT non-AP STA shall change the CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP[AC] state variables to the values contained in dot11NSEPEDCATable.
+The AP MLD may provide updated NSEP EDCA parameters to a non-AP MLD or to a non-AP EHT STA using the NSEP Priority Access action frames (9.6.36.X1 NSEP Priority Access Enable Request frame details, 9.6.36.X2 NSEP Priority Access Enable Response frame details).

-During the process of disabling NSEP priority access, an AP affiliated with an NSEP AP MLD or an NSEP EHT non-AP STA shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and TXOP[AC] state variables to the values from dot11EDCATable.
+During the process of disabling NSEP priority access, an AP affiliated with an NSEP MLD or an NSEP non-AP EHT STA shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and TXOP[AC] state variables to the values from dot11EDCATable

+Each AP affiliated with an AP MLD that has enabled NSEP priority access shall announce EDCA parameters in Management frames it transmits (see 10.2.3.2 HCF contention based channel access (EDCA)) that lead to lower priority for all non-NSEP STAs compared to the EDCA parameters of dot11EDCATable.